Muadiv/ipingtray/README.md

 # ipingtray
-Ping utility to see and log when connection is down
+Ping utility to see and log when connection is down.

+Rename the file to .pyw to run without console.